Search

 • Freedom of Information Act 2000

-• Data Protection Act 1998
+• Data Protection Act 2018 and UK GDPR

-• Environmental Information Regulations 2005
+• Environmental Information Regulations 2004

 2. Mission Statement

 To preserve, manage and make available evidential material (both historic and contemporary) relating to the county of Ceredigion through our Archive Service, and to support the local authority through our Information and Records Management Service.
-To make the information in our care available to all who need it, within a framework of legal compliance and a good understanding of our user’s needs.
+To make the information in our care available to all who need it, within a framework of legal compliance and a good understanding of our users' needs.
 To provide training in Information Security and Data Protection to the authority and to have responsibilities for, and an advisory role in the responses to Subject Access Requests for the authority.

 3. The Purpose of this Policy

-3.1 The purpose of the policy is to demonstrate how Ceredigion Archives (hereafter “CA”) will fulfil its aims in preserving, managing and conserving its collection, specifically:
+3.1 The purpose of the policy is to demonstrate how Ceredigion Archives (hereafter 'CA') will fulfil its aims in preserving, managing and conserving its collection, specifically:

 • To preserve and store archive collections by providing suitable storage and professional management.